ankschoubey/old-blog/_posts/philosophy/core-values/discipline/2023-06-06-v1-make-yourself-do-it.md

 ### If you can’t fit an image of a brighter future, imagine exercising your discipline

+## Conclusion

+Humans are stronger than we things.
+We need to exercise our wills.
+The most useful advice I have found is just make yourself do it.
+Eventually, the reward is so large and obvious that you'll do it anyways.

 ![](/images/v1-make-yourself-do-it.jpg)

 Photo by <a href="https://unsplash.com/@thelowedown?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Dave Lowe</a> on <a href="https://unsplash.com/s/photos/discipline?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>